Menu

 The TIO had sold us out.

-We had had been told, Austel had been told, and the Senate had been told that the arbitration agreement rules had been drawn up specifically for the purpose, independently of Telstra, by the President of the Institute of Arbitrators of Australia.
+The COT's had been told, Austel had been told, and the Senate had been told that the arbitration agreement rules had been drawn up specifically for the purpose, independently of Telstra, by the President of the Institute of Arbitrators of Australia.
 We asked for a copy of these rules, which had already, apparently, been supplied to the TIO’s office, but the TIO refused our request, saying that it was ‘irrelevant to our cause’ More than once we asked the TIO for a copy, to no avail.
 We were told we should trust the arbitrator.
 And so, foolishly, we did.
 We really had no choice.
 We were all exhausted, stressed and clutching at straws.
 Singly and as a group we were vulnerable to the mute force of Telstra’s corporate power.

-The rules included a confidentiality agreement that prevented anyone involved in the arbitration process from discussing the conduct of the arbitration process.
+The rules included a confidentiality agreement which prevented anyone involved in the arbitration process from discussing the conduct of the arbitration process.
 In other words, if either party committed an offence of a criminal nature, this confidentiality clause would effectively stop an investigation, thereby allowing a cover-up.
 In my case, even though the TIO and the arbitrator were aware Telstra had perverted the course of justice during my arbitration, this confidentiality clause has so far stopped any investigation into this unlawful conduct.

 Signing for arbitration, April 1994